Damien Dempsey

 Damien Dempsey (born 9 June 1975) is an Irish singer and songwriter who mixes traditional Irish folk contemporary lyrics that deliver social and political commentaries on Irish society.
 Damien sings in his native, working-class accent in the English language, and to a lesser extent in the Irish language.

-Early life
+Damien has worked with many other artists in is career with people such as Eddie Sherlock, Sinéad O'Connor, Brian Eno, and many more.

 Dempsey was born and raised in Donaghmede, a Northside suburb of Dublin.
 His father was a panel beater while his mother had a variety of jobs in the area.

 His earliest musical influences came from the post-pub musical sessions that were held in his parents' house when he was a toddler.
 This developed into a love of artists such as Christy Moore, Luke Kelly, Shane MacGowan, Bob Marley and Elvis Presley.
 Shy as a teenager, Dempsey retreated to his bedroom where he spent his time honing his singing and guitar playing.
 He soon started to pen his own songs, testing the water on his pleasantly surprised family with "a song about smog".
 His family encouraged him to enter the 2FM Song Contest, and he came second with "Cardboard City", a song of his own about homelessness.

 Although hugely taken with the Irish folk tradition, it was Bob Marley who inspired Dempsey during some of his darker times:

 "I was in my teens and I was going through a bit of a phase, drinking a lot and doing E tablets and getting into street fighting and getting depressed.
 Then I'd listen to Marley and it lifted me out of it.
 I'd like to try [to] do the same for kids, that my music would give them a bit of hope and strength, and they'd know that I was telling the truth and I wouldn't lie to them."